3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Dust Properties and Alignment Function

 where $A_B$ and $A_V$ are the extinction magnitude at B and V bands ($\lambda_{\rm B} = 0.45\,\rm\mu m$ and $\lambda_{\rm V} = 0.55\,\rm\mu m$).
 The total-to-selective ratio $R_V$ was generated from the observed Gaia data in a 3D space with respect to angular positions in the Galactic coordinate and distances up to a few kiloparsecs in the Milky Way, and is publicly available (\citealt{Zhang2025}).

-We take the $R_V$ map centered at the position of G11 ($l = 11.^{\circ}119$ and $b = -0.^\circ 0647$, \citealt{Wang2014}) and the distance of 3.6 kpc (\citealt{Pillai2016}) within the distance bin of 5 pc.
-Figure \ref{fig:Rv_obs} shows the spatial distribution of $R_{\rm V}$ in the outer regions of G11 from the optical dust extinction curve (\citealt{Zhang2025}).
-The $R_{\rm V}$ ranges from 2.65 to 2.95, and is mainly caused by the absorption and scattering of dust in the outer regions of G11.
+We use the differential $R_{55} = \Delta A_{55}/(\Delta A_{45} -\Delta A_{55})$ at the G11 distance of 3.6 kpc (\citealt{Pillai2016}) within the distance bin of 5 pc, where $\Delta A_{45}$ and $\Delta A_{55}$ are the differential extinction magnitudes at 450 and 550 nm, respectively (see in \citealt{Zhang2024, Zhang2025}).
+We take the differential $R_{55}$ centered at the position of G11 ($l = 11.^{\circ}119$ and $b = -0.^\circ 0647$, \citealt{Wang2014}).
+The observed optical $R_{\rm V}$ is converted from the differential $R_{55}$ by the empirical interstellar extinction law as $R_{\rm V} = 1.1R_{55} + 0.07$ (\citealt{Fitzpatrick2019}; \citealt{Zhang2024}).
+Figure \ref{fig:Rv_obs} shows the spatial distribution of $R_{\rm V}$ from the optical dust extinction curve (\citealt{Zhang2025}).
+The optical $R_{\rm V}$ mostly trace the dust properties in the outermost regions of G11 with $N_{\rm H_2} \lesssim 10^{22}\,\rm cm^{-2}$ (Figure \ref{fig:Pol_Ks}), ranging from 2.2 - 3.5.
+This is caused by the absorption and scattering of dust in the outer regions of G11.
+In the inner dense cloud with $N_{\rm H_2} > 10^{22}\,\rm cm^{-2}$, there are no background stars behind G11 detected by Gaia due to strong dust attenuation at optical wavelengths (450 and 550 nm), resulting in NAN values of differential $R_{55}$ (and also $R_{\rm V}$) in this region.

 The maximum grain size $a_{\rm max}$ could be probed from the shape of the dust extinction curve, parameterized by the total-to-selective extinction ratio $R_V$ from Equation \ref{eq:Rv} (see, e.g., \citealt{Mathis1977}; \citealt{Cardelli1989}; \citealt{Weingartner2001}).
-We perform numerical modeling of dust extinction curve from optical to NIR wavelengths ($\lambda = 0.1 - 20 \,\rm\mu m$) using the latest version of the \textsc{DustPOL\_py} code (\citealt{Tram2025}, see Appendix \ref{sec:appendix_extinction}).
+We perform numerical modeling of the dust extinction curve from optical to NIR wavelengths ($\lambda = 0.1 - 20 \,\rm\mu m$) using the latest version of the \textsc{DustPOL\_py} code (\citealt{Tram2025}, see Appendix \ref{sec:appendix_extinction}).
 We consider the variations of maximum grain size $a_{\rm max}$ and grain elongation.
-The modeled $R_V$ is then calculated from the modeled $A_B$ and $A_V$ for different dust properties as shown in Equation \ref{eq:Rv}.
-We compare with the observed $R_{\rm V}$ from Gaia data by \cite{Zhang2025} to derive the constraint on the maximum size in the G11.
+The modeled $R_V$ is then calculated from the modeled $A_B$ and $A_V$ for different dust properties (see Appendix \ref{sec:appendix_extinction}).
+We compare with the observed $R_{\rm V}$ from Gaia data by \cite{Zhang2025} to derive the constraint on the maximum size in G11.